Grader-ASAG/Grader-Arabic/README.md

 2. Instructions to run the code

-   1. The folder "Requirements" includes files data(the trained model, semantic space, Word Embeddings, words-dictionary,stop words, Min-Max dictionary(TFlog Wheights))
+   1. Add a folder "Requirements" to include  files data(the trained model, semantic space, Word Embeddings, words-dictionary,stop words, dictionary(TFlog Wheights))

    2. For Arabic:  Put the content of the link bolow in the "requirements" folder : https://drive.google.com/drive/folders/1wGI8jdHtk1Ny0h171RUa1qEKcjp3fznh?usp=sharing